ChicyChen/ChicyChen.github.io/index.md

 1. \[10/2024\] One paper on self-superised learning is accepted by NeurIPS 2024 SSL Workshop!
 2. \[10/2024\] Two papers on diffusion models are accepted by NeurIPS 2024 M3L Workshop!
-3. \[09/2024\] Our work [Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing](https://arxiv.org/abs/2409.02374) is accepted by NeurIPS2024!
+3. \[09/2024\] Our work [Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing](https://arxiv.org/abs/2409.02374) is accepted by NeurIPS 2024!
 4. \[09/2024\] Two papers ([paper1](https://arxiv.org/abs/2409.02374), [paper2](https://www.arxiv.org/abs/2409.02426)) on dffisuion models are released!
 5. \[09/2024\] [One paper](https://arxiv.org/abs/2409.02371) on video representation learning is released!
+6. \[05/2024\] I have passed my PhD qualification exam!

 <!-- ## Preprints -->